-“There was once a Bucharest elite that has all passed through Capsa, as Capsa has passed through all its salons.”
+Motto: “There was once a Bucharest elite that has all been at Capsa, as Capsa has been through all its salons.”

 “A fost odată o elită bucureşteana care a trecut toată pe la Capşa, după cum Capşa a trecut prin toate saloanele ei.”
 (A. Kiriacescu)

-Capsa retained its symbolic status without interruption to our days, even during the decades of communist regime.
+Capsa retained its symbolic status uninterruptedly to our days, even during the decades of communist regime.
 Today Capsa still sells the best confectioneries in town.